mesg-foundation/engine/README.md

 MESG is a platform for the creation of efficient and easy-to-maintain applications that connect any and all technologies.

-# Issues

-For issues concerning application or service development, please read the [docs](https://docs.mesg.tech/) or ask us directly on [Discord](https://discordapp.com/invite/5tVTHJC) channels #application or #service.

-For a question or suggestion of a new feature concerning the Core, please contact us on [Discord](https://discordapp.com/invite/5tVTHJC) channel #core.

-To report a bug, please [check for existing issues and create a new issue on this repository](https://github.com/mesg-foundation/core/issues).

-# Contribution

-For Services and Applications contribution, we have an [curated list of awesome Services and Applications](https://github.com/mesg-foundation/awesome) that you should participate in.

-For MESG Core contribution, please contact us on [Discord](https://discordapp.com/invite/5tVTHJC) channel #core.
-We would love to include you in the development process.

 # Quick Start Guide

 ### **1. Download the CLI**